fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 `Whoops` is annotated as a reference type, but it is actually a nullable reference type due to being decorated with the attribute.
 This means that we'll either have to:

-(a) Do nothing and leave this as a confusing thing that emits a warning at the call site, but not at the declaration site (b) Emit a warning saying that decoration with `[<DefaultValue>]` means that the type annotation is incorrect
+* Do nothing and leave this as a confusing thing that emits a warning at the call site, but not at the declaration site
+* Emit a warning saying that decoration with `[<DefaultValue>]` means that the type annotation is incorrect

 Either way, we'll need to respect the `[<DefaultValue>]` attribute generating a `null` to remain compatible with existing code.